User Authentication with Out-of-Band SMS

 grant_type=password&username=jsmith@company.com&password=45895919&channel=CH_EXTRAPP&authType=AT_OOBSMS

-• In this request, the password that needs to be provided is the secret code received by SMS.
+• In this request, the password that needs to be provided is the secret code received by SMS

-• Remember to URL encode the password and username attributes !
-Failing to do so can lead to the Authentication Service misinterpreting the characters you passed and thus authenticators being disabled for too many wrong attempts.
+Failing to do so can lead to the HID Authentication Service misinterpreting the characters you pass and thus authenticators being disabled for too many wrong attempts.

 The Response